WhiteLabGenomics/terraPipelines/scAtlas/README.md

+# Optimus
 The optimus pipeline supports the processing of any 3' single-cell and single-nucleus count data generated with the 10x Genomics v2 or v3 assay and can be applied to human (GRCh38) or mouse (GRCm38.p6) single-cell or single-nucleus datasets.

+# Smart-seq2
-The smartseq2_single_sample pipeline processes a single sample (cell) and can be applied to human or mouse, stranded or unstranded, PE or SE, and plate- or fluidigm-based Smart-sew2 data.
+The smartseq2_single_sample pipeline processes a single sample (cell) and can be applied to human or mouse, stranded or unstranded, PE or SE, and plate- or fluidigm-based Smart-seq2 data.

 The smartseq2 multi-sample pipeline is a wrapper around the standard single-sample pipeline that processes multiple cells by importing and running the Smart-seq2 Single Sample workflow for each cell (sample) and then merging the resulting Loom matrix output into a single Loom matrix containing raw counts and TPMs.

 Source: https://broadinstitute.github.io/warp/